isabellachong/multimodal-fake-news-detection/README.md

-# DSA4213 Group26 Final Project
-## Multimodal Fake News Detection
+# Multimodal Fake News Detection
 Detecting misleading and fake news is a growing challenge as multimodal misinformation increasingly combines text and images, making it harder to discern real from misleading or fake claims. **This project evaluates unimodal BERT, ResNet50 models, a late-fusion BERT-ResNet model and several CLIP variants for three-class classification on a subset of the Fakeddit dataset.**

 Experimental results show that: